ondrej-rafaj/FTLocationManager/README.md

 ####errorTimeout
 Manager automatically uses timeout to make sure handler block will be really called in some reasonable time from requesting the location.

-Default value: 3s (if the internal `CLLocationManager` does not give any location in 3s from calling `updateLocationWithCompletionHandler:`, handler block will be called)
+Default value: 3s (if the internal `CLLocationManager` does not give any location in 3s from calling `updateLocationWithCompletionHandler:`, handler block will be called with custom error with `FTLocationManagerErrorDomain` domain)

 ##Implementation details